pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field NativeFenceSignaled.pSignaledNativeFenceArray

-Array containing all native fences that were signaled and require waiters to be unblocked.
-If this array is empty, the OS will re-scan all pending native fence waiters instead of the subset specified by the signaled native fence array. *Dxgkrnl* reads this value only if [**DXGK_VIDSCHCAPS::OptimizedNativeFenceInterrupt**](ns-d3dkmddi-_dxgk_vidschcaps.md) is FALSE.
+Array containing OS kernel-mode handles of all native fences that were signaled and require waiters to be unblocked.
+If this array is empty, the OS will rescan all pending native fence waiters instead of the subset specified by the signaled native fence array. *Dxgkrnl* reads this value only if [**DXGK_VIDSCHCAPS::OptimizedNativeFenceInterrupt**](ns-d3dkmddi-_dxgk_vidschcaps.md) is FALSE.
 Supported starting with Windows 11, version 24H2 (WDDM 3.2).

-### -field hHWQueue
+### -field NativeFenceSignaled.hHWQueue

 KMD handle of the HWQueue running on the engine that raised the interrupt.
 If this handle is NULL then *Dxgkrnl* will re-scan the log buffer of all HWQueues on this engine. *Dxgkrnl* reads this value only if [**DXGK_VIDSCHCAPS::OptimizedNativeFenceInterrupt**](ns-d3dkmddi-_dxgk_vidschcaps.md) is TRUE.
 Supported starting with Windows 11, version 24H2 (WDDM 3.2).

+### -field EngineStateChange

+[in] Structure used when **InterruptType** is **DXGK_INTERRUPT_GPU_ENGINE_STATE_CHANGE**.
+For more information, see [User-mode work submission](/windows-hardware/drivers/display/user-mode-work-submission.md).
+Available starting with Windows 11, version 24H2 (WDDM 3.2).

+### -field EngineStateChange.NodeOrdinal

+Node ordinal of the engine whose state changed.
+Available starting with Windows 11, version 24H2 (WDDM 3.2).

+### -field EngineStateChange.EngineOrdinal

+Engine ordinal of the engine whose state changed.
+Available starting with Windows 11, version 24H2 (WDDM 3.2).

+### -field EngineStateChange.NewState

+A [**DXGK_ENGINE_STATE**](ne-d3dkmddi-dxgk_engine_state.md) value that specifies the new state of the engine.
+Available starting with Windows 11, version 24H2 (WDDM 3.2).

 ### -field Reserved